Homeschooling Worry Monster

 Worrying about your shortcomings is not warranted, especially when there are so many resources at the tips of your fingers!

 I have used the above-mentioned books, along with many other resources just like it.
 These resources are also available to you.

 Over the years, I have hired other people to teach my children in subjects where I felt inadequate or lost.

 There are expert teachers who offer their services to the homeschooling community, who are just waiting for you to reach out.

 ♥Oh yes, you must reach out.
 Don’t let fear keep you in isolation.♥

 Ways to fight back

 You must first be able to admit that you don’t know a particular subject well enough.
 This will help you to beat back the ugly, horrible, homeschooling worry monster.

 The worry monster that bothered me was math!
 Once my kids got to Algebra 1, I found help, fast.
-I rented Abeka books for Algebra videos.
-I used online resources or paid for a live tutor.
+I rented Algebra videos from Abeka books.
+Also, I used online resources or I paid for a live tutor.

 Parental Involvement is key